-Lung parenchymal density (estimated by $F{tis}$ ) was similar across all groups.
-However, the slope of the vertical gradient of specific ventilation (sVgrad) was nonsignificantly lower in all groups compared with controls ( $p{kw}=0.09$ ).
-There was a stepwise decline in sVgrad when comparing nonsmokers living with HIV with smokers without HIV with to smokers living with HIV, with smokers living with HIV having the lowest sVgrad compared with their counterparts (Supplemental Table 1).
+Lung parenchymal density (estimated by F{tis}) was similar across all groups.
+However, the slope of the vertical gradient of specific ventilation (sV{grad}) was nonsignificantly lower in all groups compared to controls ($p{kw} = 0.09$).
+There was a stepwise decline in sV{grad} when comparing non-smokers living with HIV to smokers without HIV infection to smokers living with HIV, with smokers living with HIV having the lowest sV{grad} compared to their counterparts.
+(Supplemental Table E1)